Green Water. What is it?

 Bring us stories of the water you've seen.

-Submissions should present portraits of local geographies and address themes such as water conservation, climate resilience, biodiversity preservation, and social cohesion.
-Ideally, submitted films will also highlight their potential to inspire modern solutions.
+Submissions should offer portraits of local geographies and lived practices, touching on themes such as water conservation, climate resilience, biodiversity, and social cohesion.
+We especially welcome films that show how local knowledge and landscape stewardship can inspire solutions for the future.

 Building on the experience of Let’s Talk About Water and its collaborations with UNESCO programmes, this initiative aims to mobilise storytelling to highlight innovative, inclusive, and culturally rooted water solutions across Africa.